The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope

 \subsection{Source Classification}

-To define the criteria that a counterpart source must fulfill to be considered as an AGN, the ingredients are primarily the optical spectrum and to a lesser extent other characteristics such as radio loudness, flat/steep radio spectrum between 1.4 GHz and 5 GHz, broadband emission, core compactness or radio extended emission, variability, and polarization.
-If available, the earlier classification reported in the literature has been checked.
+The classification of a source as an AGN primarily relies on its optical spectrum.
+Other characteristics, like the radio loudness, the presence of a flat/steep radio spectrum between 1.4 GHz and 5 GHz, the broadband emission, the core compactness or the level of radio extended emission, the detection of variability and degree of polarization observed in different bands are used as ancillary information.
+If available, earlier classifications reported in the literature have been checked.